-Chen serves on the editorial board of the Transgender Studies Quarterly.
-He was an invited visiting scholar at the Asian/Pacific/American Institute at New York University in Spring 2012.
-Before joining Ohio State, he was assistant professor and postdoctoral fellow at NYU’s Gallatin School of Individualized Study from 2009 to 2011.
-His curated transmedia projects have screened with the 6-8 Months Project, hosted by Kara Walker Studies in New York City; the New York MIX 24 Queer Experimental Film Festival; the Wexner Center for the Arts in Columbus and the NYU Asian/Pacific/ American Institute.
-Before graduate studies, Chen developed and organized a popular literacy, workplace rights program for Asian immigrant women working in informal garment, electronics, hotel and restaurant economies in Oakland, CA. He also produced community events and raised funds to counter hate, intimate and state violence impacting lesbian, gay, bisexual, transgender, queer and questioning communities in the San Francisco Bay Area.
+Chen serves as a co-editor in the new ASTERISK book series at Duke University Press with Susan Stryker and Eliza Steinbock.
+They have been an editorial board member of the Transgender Studies Quarterly since 2015.
+Chen was an invited visiting scholar at the Asian/Pacific/American Institute at New York University in Spring 2012.
+Before joining Ohio State, they were assistant professor and postdoctoral fellow at the NYU Gallatin School of Individualized Study from 2009 to 2011.
+Their curated transmedia projects have screened with the 6-8 Months Project, hosted by Kara Walker Studios in New York City; the New York MIX 24 Queer Experimental Film Festival; the Wexner Center for the Arts in Columbus and the NYU Asian/Pacific/ American Institute.
+Before graduate studies, Chen developed and organized a popular literacy, workplace rights program for Asian immigrant women working in informal garment, electronics, hotel and restaurant economies in Oakland, CA. They also produced community events and raised funds to counter state, public and interpersonal violence impacting lesbian, gay, bisexual, transgender, queer and questioning communities in the San Francisco Bay Area.

-“Asian American Queer and Trans Activisms.”
-In The Routledge Handbook of Asian American Studies, edited by Cindy I-Fen Cheng.
+- “Asian American Queer and Trans Activisms.”
+The Routledge Handbook of Asian American Studies, edited by Cindy I-Fen Cheng.
 New York: Routledge, 2016. pp. 318-327.